kennethreitz/simplemind/README.md

 3. Run `docker-compose up --build`

 Two containers will run in sequence:
-1) `simplemind` - Builds and runs the tests
+1) `simplemind-test` - Builds and runs the tests
-2) `simplemind-test` - Runs the tests again, if the 1st container suceeds.
+2) `simplemind` - Runs if the test container succeeds

 ## License
 SimpleMind is licensed under the Apache 2.0 License.